Shree Bose

 Shree Bose (born March 27, 1994) is an American scientist, inventor, and speaker.
 She is known as the grand prize winner of the inaugural Google Science Fair in 2011.
-She is currently an MSTP student at Duke University School of Medicine.
-For high school, she went to Fort Worth Country Day and graduated in May, 2012.
-She studied at Harvard College until May, 2016.
+She is currently a member of the Physician Scientist Development Program (PSDP) program at the University of Chicago Medical Center, having graduated with an MD–PhD from Duke University School of Medicine in 2023.
+For high school, she went to Fort Worth Country Day School and graduated in May, 2012.
+She studied at Harvard College until May 2016.
 In 2014, she cofounded Piper, a STEM education company creating engineering kits for children.

 Career

 Google Science Fair

 In 2011, Shree Bose, then 17 years old and living in Fort Worth, Texas, won the grand prize and $50,000 for her research on the chemotherapy drug, cisplatin, that is commonly taken by women with ovarian cancer, tackling the problem of cancer cells growing resistant to cisplatin over time.
 Bose has cited her grandfather's passing from lung cancer as one of the drivers of her research.
 She conducted the research for her science fair project under the mentorship of Dr. Alakananda Basu at the University of North Texas Health Science Center.

 Bose gave a talk alongside Lauren Hodge and Naomi Shah—the two other winners of the 2011 Google Science Fair—about their projects and paths in science at TEDxWomen 2011.
+As part of the grand prize, Bose and her family visited CERN, which coincided with the day the discovery of the Higgs boson was announced.

 The main-belt asteroid 25178 Shreebose was named in her honor.